ethan-hawksley/gravify-extension/README.md

 ## Usage
 (Note: due to CSP headers not all sites are supported by the extension.
 Some that are supported are https://hackatime.hackclub.com https://www.wikipedia.org https://docs.github.com )

 Load the desired the website.
 Then, select the extension's icon from the extensions button on the toolbar.
-If the page is supported, all the elements of the page will be transformed into a 2D canvas letting you play with the elements of the page!
+If the page is supported, all the elements of the page will be transformed into a 2D canvas letting you play with the elements of the page using your mouse!

+To open the menu, middle click your mouse.
+The menu contains many different buttons that can be used to adjust the experience with the extension.
+To spawn an explosion, right click your mouse to send the elements flying!

 ## Configuration
 All configuration for the extension is located in the extension's settings menu.
 To access, navigate to `about:addons`, click the Gravify extension and navigate to the Preferences tab.
 There, you can adjust the settings that the simulation uses.